Candy Noble will fight for:

 Second Amendment freedoms

-A twenty-six year resident of Collin County, Republican Candy Noble is in her first term serving the residents of Texas House District 89.
-This dynamic, fast-growing area includes some or all of the following communities: Allen, Copeville, Fairview, Lavon, Lowry Crossing, Lucas, Murphy, Nevada, Parker, Plano, Sachse, St Paul, and Wylie.
+A twenty-seven year resident of Collin County, Representative Noble serves residents of Texas House District 89.
+This fast-growing area includes some or all of Allen, Copeville, Fairview, Lavon, Lowry Crossing, Lucas, Murphy, Nevada, Parker, Plano, Sachse, St Paul, and Wylie.

-A strong proponent of education, Candy has a degree in Education from Hardin-Simmons University in Abilene and serves on the university’s Board of Development.
+A strong proponent of education, Representative Noble has a degree in Education from Hardin-Simmons University in Abilene and serves on their Board of Development.

-Candy has been married to her husband Robert for 35 years and they live in Lucas.
-They have three grown daughters, three sons-in-law, and eight grandchildren, ages seven and under.
-Candy and Robert are active members of Prestonwood Baptist Church.
+Candy has been married to Robert for 36 years and they live in Lucas, where they are active members of Prestonwood Baptist Church.
+They have three daughters, three sons-in-law, and eight grandchildren.